Agustina Laurito

 About

-Agustina Laurito is an Assistant Professor in the Department of Public Administration.
+Agustina Laurito is an Assistant Professor in the Department of Public Policy, Management, and Analytics.
 She is an applied policy researcher who uses administrative and survey data and quasi experimental methods to answer questions at the intersection of social, education, and health policy mostly in urban contexts.
-Agustina is broadly interested in how adverse experiences affect children and families and the role of public policy in ameliorating these effects.
-Among her current projects, she studies food assistance programs, and SNAP in particular, neighborhood crime and children, and more recently the effect of the opioid crisis on children and families.
-Agustina is also interested in immigrant families and children and her projects in this area investigate the role of non-school factors, including the home country, in shaping immigrant children academic success and well-being.
+Agustina is broadly interested in how adverse experiences affect children and families and in the role of public policy in ameliorating the negative effects of adverse environments.
+Among her current projects, she studies the effects of neighborhood and community violence on children, food assistance programs, and SNAP in particular, and more recently the effect of the opioid crisis on children and families.
+Agustina is also interested in immigrant families and children and her projects in this area investigate the role of non-school factors, including the home country, in shaping immigrant children academic success and immigrant well-being.

 PPOL 405 Evaluating Public Policies and Programs